Now that we’re all venturing out a little more, this travel information will come in very handy indeed…

 You’re less likely to catch the virus outside, so walking is one of the safest ways to get in and around Leeds.
 It’s also easier to maintain social distancing because you have the space to move around each other, especially now that Leeds City Council has brought in new measures.
 They’ve introduced a new 20mph zone around the city centre and widened the pavements on Mill Hill, Call Lane, New York Street, New Briggate, St Paul’s Street and Great George Street.

 Travelling by car is quick and easy, but there are a few things you need to know before you plan your journey.
 You should expect more cyclists and pedestrians on the streets, especially at peak times – try to maintain social distancing as much as possible, limit the time you spend in petrol stations and sanitise your hands every time you exit or re-enter your vehicle.
-Most city centre car parks are now open, with the exception of Leeds Train Station.
-You can park in any council-managed car park free of charge until Saturday 4th July 2020.
-What’s more, Victoria Leeds and Trinity Leeds are offering free parking for NHS workers.
+Most city centre car parks are now open, with the exception of Leeds Train Station, and they have offers aplenty.
+You can get a three hour shopping pass for just £6 at Q-Parks, which includes The Light & St John’s.
+Victoria Gate offers evening parking from 5pm to 6am for just £3.
+Or why not park up at CitiPark Leeds Dock, where you can pre-book 12 hours of parking for just £5?

-Although you’re encouraged to walk, cycle or drive wherever possible, you can still catch the bus if you need to.
+Bus travel is no longer restricted to essential journeys, so you can jump on board whenever you need to.
 First Bus is running a reduced timetable across Leeds.
-In order to enable social distancing, they’re only using one-in-four seats and these are clearly marked on the bus.
+In order to enable social distancing, they’re only using one-in-two seats and these are clearly marked on the bus.
 The reduced capacity means buses fill up faster, so you should leave extra time in case you can’t get the bus you planned for.
 First Bus are busiest in the middle of the day, so try to travel in the morning or late afternoon.
 Also, please remember that face coverings are now mandatory (*exceptions apply).

-Walking and cycling isn’t an option if you’re coming from further afield, so you may have to get the train into Leeds.
-Northern Rail is running services for essential travel only – they have over 85% less capacity than usual, so think carefully before you travel by train.
+Every effort has been made to make train travel safe, so whether you’re going to work or indulging in a little retail therapy, you can get where you need to go.
+Northern Rail is running reduced services , so plan your journey in advance and avoid peak times if you can.
 Social distancing measures are in place at the station and on the trains with markers to tell you where to stand and sit.
 They’re no longer selling tickets on trains, so you’ll need to buy before you travel.
 Also, please remember that face coverings are now mandatory (*exceptions apply).

 Top tips for using public transport